akhikhl/wuff-sandbox/README.md

 ## How to run/study examples

 Best of all - in alphabetical order.
-Every example is supplied with README.md, explaining the purpose and particular details.
+Every example is supplied with README.md, explaining the purpose, the syntax and the effects.